Western Sand Cherry is a deciduous small shrub growing from 4 to 6 feet high and spreading just as wide.

 The inflorescence is a series of clusters of 2 to 4 stalked flowers along the length of prior year twigs, appearing with the new leaves.

 The flowers are 5-parted with 5 white oval petals of the corolla that have rounded tips and taper to a narrow base.
 The calyx has 5 short green lobes with obtuse tips.
 These lobes are placed alternate to the petals.
-Stamens are numerous, rising from a yellow-green fleshy ring at the base of the corolla, then exerted from the corolla on pale yellow-green filaments ending in yellow anthers.
+Stamens are numerous, rising from a yellow-green fleshy ring at the base of the corolla, then exserted from the corolla on pale yellow-green filaments ending in yellow anthers.
 The style is single, with a blunt knob-like tip.

 Fruit: Fertile flowers mature to a medium size (18mm diameter) globose purplish pome that contains one large seed.
 The fruit can be eaten raw or cooked.
 It has a sweetish flavor but is astringent.
 Jelly will retain the astringency.
 Like all Prunus species pits, these contain hydrocyanic acid and the pits must be removed before use.
+Fruit matures in mid-summer.

 Habitat: Sand Cherry prefers full sun in sandy to sandy-loam soils and tolerates dry to moist conditions.
 It will tolerate partial shade, but flowering and fruit production will be poor.
 The root system tends to sucker forming thickets.
 Established plants are drought resistant.
 Propagation can be by fall sowing of the pits immediately after removing from the fruit, or by rooting from softwood cuttings taken in summer.